Tanzania Up Close: Wildlife Safari and the Great Migration

 Day 6

-Set out early this morning for a visit at a local school to learn what a typical school day in Tanzania is like.
-Interact with teachers and students.
-Learn from the children what it takes for them to get to and from school every day.
-Please note: It is not mandatory to bring donations to the school and/or the children.
+Set out early this morning for a visit to a local school.
+Learn what a typical school day is like in Tanzania as you interact with the teachers and students, and hear from the children what it takes for them to get to and from school every day.
+Please note: It is not mandatory to bring donations for the school and/or the children.
 However, anyone who wishes to do so might consider bringing a few basic school supplies such as pencils, erasers, pens, colored markers, etc. to donate during the visit.
-Afterwards visit the village of Mto wa Mbu to enjoy lunch prepared by a local family with an explanation of the different culinary delights and how they are made.
-Today's drive will end at your accommodations near Ngorongoro Crater where you will have some free time to relax and take in the spectacular views on a walk around the lodge and crater rim.
+Afterwards, visit the village of Mto wa Mbu to enjoy lunch prepared by a local family with an explanation of the different culinary delights and how they are made.
+Today's drive will end at your accommodations near Ngorongoro Crater.
+You will have some free time to relax and take in the spectacular views on a walk around the lodge and crater rim.

 Breakfast-Lunch-Dinner included